Vietnam itinerary 10 days: where to go in 10 days in Vietnam, what to see in 10 days in Vietnam, and what to do in 10 days in Vietnam.

 The entire trek takes around 3.5 hours and covers about 7.5 mi (12 km).

-After lunch and some rest on the second day, you are going back to Hanoi and in the evening you are flying back home.
+On the second day in Sapa, after lunch and some rest, you are going back to Hanoi and in the evening you are flying back home.

-And let me finish this post by adding, don’t be surprised if Sapa turns out to be the highlight of your trip.
+Let me finish this post by adding, that don’t be surprised if Sapa turns out to be the highlight of your trip.
 Cruising Halong Bay is wonderful, but trekking Sapa rice fields is something truly spectacular!
 And, you are finishing your 10-day Vietnam tour most spectacularly!

 VIETNAM ITINERARY 10 DAYS: THE BEST TIME TO TRAVEL VIETNAM

-The best time to travel to Vietnam following my suggested Vietnam itinerary is the months of March and April.
+The best time to travel to Vietnam and follow my suggested Vietnam itinerary is March and April.

 In general March and April are among the best months to travel to Vietnam if you want to travel the entire Vietnam (from south to north, or from the north to the south) and to have good weather all the time on your trip.